dave-heslop74/rses-datascience.github.io/datasurgery.md

 		<header class="major">
 			<h1>Data Surgery sessions</h1>
 		</header>
 		<p>The Data Surgery sessions will consist of tutorials aimed at helping students and staff solve Earth science problems with existing data science tools.
-They aim at improving the awareness and competence of RSES PhD students of all ages in data science.</p>
+The sessions are aimed at improving the data science awareness and skills of RSES PhD students.</p>
 		<p>The group will meet forthnightly with a focus on discussion and improving skills.</p>
 		<header class="minor">
 			<h2>Organizers</h2>